-Check for spare electrical fuses.

-Check for three red reflective triangles.
+- Check for spare electrical fuses. - Check for three red reflective triangles, 6 fusees or 3 liquid burning flares.

-Check for a properly charged and rated fire extinguisher.
+• Check for a properly charged and rated fire extinguisher.

 Note: If the vehicle is not equipped with electrical fuses, you must mention this to the examiner.